roman-ryzenadvanced/OpenQode-Public-Alpha/README.md

 ---

-## 🤖 SmartX Engine & Auto-Approve
+## 🧠 Intelligent Features

-OpenQode Gen 5 introduces powerful automation features for hands-free coding:
+OpenQode Gen 5 introduces a powerful suite of intelligent automation features designed for maximum productivity:

 ![Features Panel](assets/features-panel.png)

+### 🔀 Multi-Agent Mode (`/agents`)
+Enables dynamic multi-agent orchestration.
+The AI intelligently selects and coordinates specialized agents based on your project's requirements—from code generation to debugging, testing, and documentation—all working in concert.

+### 🧩 Smart Context (`/context`)
+Persistent context sharing across agents and sessions.
+Your conversation history, project state, and decisions are preserved—even after restarting the TUI.
+Multiple agents can seamlessly share context for coherent, continuous collaboration.

+### 💭 Exposed Thinking (`/thinking`)
+Transparency mode that reveals the AI's reasoning process in real-time.
+Watch as the agent analyzes problems, considers alternatives, and formulates solutions—giving you insight into every decision.

-### 🚀 SmartX Engine
+### 🚀 SmartX Engine (`/smartx`)
-When enabled, the AI operates autonomously - executing commands, writing files, and fixing errors without constant prompts.
-- Toggle via `/smartx on` or `/smartx off`
-- Visible in sidebar: `SmartX: ON` (magenta)
+Autonomous error-recovery mode.
+When enabled, the AI will **automatically retry and heal** from errors rather than stopping to ask for input.
+Failed commands, broken builds, and runtime errors are diagnosed and fixed in a continuous loop until resolved.

-### ⚡ Auto-Approve (AutoRun)
+### ⚡ AutoRun (`/auto`)
-Automatically approve and execute AI-suggested commands without Y/N confirmation.
-- Toggle via `/auto`
-- Visible in sidebar: `AutoRun: ON` (yellow)
-- **Best used with SmartX Engine** for fully autonomous operation
+System-level autonomous execution.
+An extension of SmartX that grants the AI permission to perform file operations, run shell commands, and manage server tasks **without requiring manual approval**.
+Perfect for hands-free automation workflows.

-> 💡 **Tip:** Press `ESC` at any time to abort a running command!
+> 💡 **Pro Tip:** Combine **SmartX + AutoRun** for fully autonomous coding sessions.
+Press `ESC` at any time to abort!

 ---